Chart Color Schemes

 Blaxland shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Blaxland is notably high, with 35.7% of residents aged 15 years and over holding university qualifications compared to the SA4 region's 23.9% and Australia's 30.4%.
-The most common university qualification is Bachelor degrees at 21.4%, followed by postgraduate qualifications at 10.3% and graduate diplomas at 4.0%.
-Vocational credentials are also prevalent, with 35.6% of residents aged 15 years and over holding them – advanced diplomas account for 12.3% and certificates for 23.3%.
-Educational participation is high, with 29.9% of residents currently enrolled in formal education.
+Educational attainment in Blaxland is notably high, with 35.7% of residents aged 15+ holding university qualifications as of 2021 data, compared to the SA4 region average of 23.9% and the Australian average of 30.4%.
+Bachelor degrees are most prevalent at 21.4%, followed by postgraduate qualifications (10.3%) and graduate diplomas (4.0%).
+Vocational credentials are also common, with 35.6% of residents holding such qualifications – advanced diplomas account for 12.3% and certificates for 23.3%.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education as of the latest available data.

 Frequently Asked Questions - Education